vercel/styled-jsx/readme.md

 Styles are automatically scoped but you can also be consumed as [globals](#global-styles).

 N.B.
+Dynamic styles cannot be used in external styles.

-We support CommonJS exports but you can only export one string per module:
+We also support CommonJS exports but you can only export one string per module:

 ```js
 module.exports = css`div { color: green; }`